deepgram/web-next/content/blog/posts/building-a-conversational-ai-flow-with-deepgram/index.md

 These two examples should give you an idea of how different conversational flow mechanisms feel, and how they can be incorporated into different types of real-time speech-to-text applications.
 Both can be found in this [GitHub repo](https://github.com/deepgram/conversational-ai-flow).

-After applying one of the strategies shown here in your application, you can have your downstream system decide how to best respond to the user's input.
+We hope these examples help as you decide how to best utilize Deepgram's functionality.
 Happy building!